 Whether you have a technical or non-technical background, here’s what you need to know.

-“Students may have taken one computer science class as an undergraduate and their interest was piqued,” says Ben Hescott, teaching professor in Northeastern University’s Khoury College of Computer and Information Science.
+“Students may have taken one computer science class as an undergraduate and their interest was piqued,” says Ben Hescott, teaching professor and associate dean of students for Northeastern University’s Khoury College of Computer Sciences.
 “We also have professionals who may have majored in something unrelated, like English or mathematics, who are looking for a career change.
 There are others who have found that a computer science degree is useful or necessary to grow professionally.”

 Not having a background in computer science shouldn’t deter you from pursuing a master’s degree in the field, Hescott says.
 Here are four steps you can take to help you succeed.

-The ALIGN program caters to graduate students who don’t have a background in computer science and offers a direct path to a master of science degree.
+The Align program is specifically designed for individuals with no prior programming experience and offers a direct path to a master of science degree.

 Another student studied English as an undergraduate.
 She was always interested in computer science, but didn’t see herself pursuing a career in technology at the time.

-“More and more people are finding that computer science is pervasive in their everyday lives and they’re feeling a connection to it either personally or in their everyday work,” Hescott says.
+“More and more people are finding that computer science is pervasive in their everyday lives and they’re feeling a connection to it either personally or in their daily work,” Hescott says.

-Determine which one it is for you: Are you pursuing a master’s in computer science to change careers, or will you use the degree to advance and become more marketable in your current career?
-Understanding your end-goal is an important first step and will inform the decisions you make about the program you choose.
+Whether you are pursuing a master’s in computer science to change careers, or you plan to use the degree to become more marketable in your current career, understanding your end-goal is an important first step in deciding which program you choose.

 2. Choose the Right Program